microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-We can use that helper function to get a webview URI pointing to the toolkit package.
+We can use that helper function to get a webview URI which points to the toolkit package.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts